bacco007/HomeAssistantConfig/custom_components/variable/recorder_history_prefilter/README.md

 - Download it and add it to your code base.

-Import it into the your module that determines the entities to be filtered.
+Import it into your module that determines the entities to be filtered.
 This may be in  *\__init__.py*, *sensor.py* or another module.

 - `import recorder_prefilter`

-The a single entity or a list of entities can be added at one time using the *add_filter* function call.
+A single entity or a list of entities can be added at one time using the *add_filter* function call.

 - `recorder_prefilter.add_filter(hass, 'icloud3_event_log')`
 - `recorder_prefilter.add_filter(hass, ['icloud3_event_log', 'icloud3_wazehist_track', 'gary_iphone_info'])`